sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 ---
 layout: default
-title: Linking to Github
+title: Linking to GitHub
 nav_order: 3
 has_children: false
 permalink: /docs/ui-components
 ---

-# Linking to Github
+# Linking to GitHub
 {: .no_toc}
 PyCharm allows you to connect your GitHub account and manage your GitHub projects directly from PyCharm.
 This GitHub integration saves you time when managing and contributing to different GitHub repositories.
 {: .fs-6 .fw-300 }